Automatic Backup and Time Stamp Workbooks

 Double click on "Module 1".
 Copy in the code below:

-Ensure the bold items have been updated with your locations and file names.
+Ensure the code has been updated with your locations and file names before continuing.

 3. Test Auto_Open